ejhammond/react-responsive-system/README.md

 };
 ```

-`useResponsiveProps` takes in a props object that contains your screen class overrides, and it will return a clean `props` that matches your component's existing API.
+`useResponsiveProps` takes in a `props` that contains your screen class overrides, and it will return a clean `props` that matches your component's existing API.

 > Tip: If you're using the hook with TypeScript, you may be interested in the `ResponsiveProps` type that's exported from the library.
 Have a look in the example folder: [here](https://github.com/tripphamm/react-responsive-system/blob/master/example/responsiveSystem.ts#L22), [and here](https://github.com/tripphamm/react-responsive-system/blob/master/example/componentUsingHook.tsx#L9)